isabella232/dynamic-media-classic.en-1/help/creating-image-maps.md

 ### To create Image Maps in Adobe Acrobat {#to-create-image-maps-in-adobe-acrobat}

-1. In Acrobat, choose Tools &gt; Advanced Editing &gt; Link Tool.
+1. In Acrobat, choose Tools > Advanced Editing > Link Tool.
 1. Drag to create the Image Map.
 The Create Link box opens.
 1. Select Custom Link, and click Next.